Welcome to Langlade Snow. The intent of this page is to keep you informed of trail conditions in Langlade County

 this is because some of the trails go through open fields in the Antigo area (a lot of the snow can be blown off the fields).

 RIDE SAFE STAY RIGHT

-TRAIL CONDITIONS:-----------------5:57 AM 1/31/2015: CAUTION: Be extremely cautious if you cross a lake or stream.
+TRAIL CONDITIONS:-----------------6:55 AM 3/3/2015: CAUTION: Be extremely cautious if you cross a lake or stream.
 If the lake crossing is not marked, do not cross the body of water.
 Because of the heavier snow early, some lakes appear to be ok, but slushy conditions may be encountered.
-Conditions will vary from fair to good on the trails.
-More snow is definitly needed, but the extended forcast does not show any snow.
+Conditions will vary from fair to good to very good on the trails.
 Rough & thin sections may be encountered in the Antigo area because of plowed fields, ( I have not ridden around Antigo, but from the windshield the trails look good in the fields-no brown & snow covered) but once you get to the woods to the North or East, conditions will be good.
 ALL trails continue to be good to very good.

 Total snowfall 2012-2013: 57 3/4"

 Total snowfall 2013-2014: 69 3/4"